-- Does it involve a single incident or has occurred over time? - Is the behaviour problematic and concerning? - Does it involve any overt elements of victimisation or discrimination, e.g. related to race, gender, sexual orientation, physical, emotional, or intellectual vulnerability? - Is there any element of coercion or pre-planning? - Does it involve a power imbalance between the child/children allegedly responsible for the behaviour and the child/children allegedly the subject of that power? - Has there been a misuse of power?
+- Does it involve a single incident or has occurred over time? - Is the behaviour problematic and concerning? - Does it involve any overt elements of victimisation or discrimination e.g. related to race, gender, gender identity, sexual orientation, physical, emotional, neurodiversity or intellectual vulnerability? - Is there any element of coercion or pre-planning? - Does it involve a power imbalance between the child/children allegedly responsible for the behaviour and the child/children allegedly the subject of that power?